sunshine69/loteus-scripts/README.md

 I use the linuxrc start up script from a linux distro [porteus](http://www.porteus.org/) and modified it to support many functionalities I need.
 Still, keep the original idea which is to run linux from a compressed root image and mount overlayfs as root.

 To try click below to view the folder contents.
-I recommend to use the LTS version of ubuntu image for old devices like Del Thin Client.
+I recommend to use the LTS version of ubuntu image (2204) for old devices like Del Thin Client.
+The thin version is just smaller if you do not mind download big use the full feature one.

 - [Browser linux folder](https://mega.nz/folder/gB5ShQII#_zlRO_lsbqZltxX1d7kcEQ)

 to download the USB image.
 This will fit any USB with a minimum size of 8GB.